turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 Go ahead and run the spec again:

 ```
-/Users/rwarbelow/Desktop/Coding/Turing/mix_master/db/schema.rb doesn't exist yet.
-Run `rake db:migrate` to create it, then try again.
-If you do not intend to use a database, you should instead alter /Users/rwarbelow/Desktop/Coding/Turing/mix_master/config/application.rb to limit the frameworks that will be loaded.
 /usr/local/rvm/gems/ruby-2.2.2/gems/activerecord-4.2.5/lib/active_record/migration.rb:392:in `check_pending!':  (ActiveRecord::PendingMigrationError)

 Migrations are pending.
 To resolve this issue, run:

     bin/rake db:migrate RAILS_ENV=test

     from /usr/local/rvm/gems/ruby-2.2.2/gems/activerecord-4.2.5/lib/active_record/migration.rb:405:in `load_schema_if_pending!'
     ...
 ```

-Now we care about that first message: `/schema.rb doesn't exist yet.
-Run rake db:migrate to create it, then try again.`

-Let's follow this error message and run `rake db:migrate`.
+Let's follow the error and run `rake db:migrate`, then try to run our spec again.
+We could specify the environment (consistent with the error), and limit ourselves to only migrating only our `test` database, but it seems like this is as good a time as ever to run our migrations for `development` as well.

 This will generate our schema that will then be loaded into our test database when we run our specs.
 Run them, and you'll see this message:

 ```
 F*